 The effect of the organic arsenic compounds, urbacid and rhizoctol were slight or nil.
 The mixture, tuzet, was somewhat better, most probably as a result of the presence of thiram, which is one of its constituents.
-Similar conclusions can be drawn when the effects of ceredon/thiram and ceredon are considered.
+Similar conclusions can be drawn when the effects of benquinox/thiram and benquinox are considered.
 Thiram was very effective in the one experiment in which the pure compound was applied.
-Thiram is known to reduce numbers of fungi, bacteria, and actinomycetes strongly when applied to soil (DOMSCH, 1963 b).
+Thiram is known to reduce numbers of fungi, bacteria, and actinomycetes strongly when applied to soil (Domsch, 1963 b).